 A project that harnesses young people’s interest in vehicles to develop wider skills is holding an introductory evening to recruit new members.

-The Youth Motor Project is part of the Department of Education and Children’s Youth Service.
+The Youth Motor Project is supported by the Department of Education, Sport and Culture through the Youth Service.

 It holds daytime and evening, one-to-one and group sessions with young people aged 12 to 21 at its garages in Douglas, in schools and at locations around the Island.